Winter 2018 - Interaction Design / Physical Computing

-A touch pad (Force-Sensitive Resistors) enabled users to translate touch into a real-time effect on the intensity of light
+Force-Sensitive Resistors enabled users to translate touch into a real-time effect on the intensity of light

-A distance sensor (ultrasonic sensor) detected a users' position in relation to the installation and allowed dynamic activation of the installation.
+A Distance sensor (ultrasonic sensor) detected a users' position in relation to the installation and allowed dynamic activation of the installation.

 Now that we had a technical direction settled, we needed to select the final form the installation would take.
 The fiberfill we were using provided some inspiration for this with it's cloudly / puffy form and an even diffusion of the LED light.